andreastaad-bit/QA-Engineer-Portfolio/README.md

 ------------------------------------------------------------------------

-### About Me
+### 🧑 About Me
 Hi!!
-I am Andrea Guerra, a Junior Manual QA Engineer from Mexico passionate about quality and continuos learning.
+I am Andrea Guerra, a Junior Manual QA Engineer from Mexico passionate about quality and continuous learning.

-I specialize in manual testing for web and mobile applications, REST API testing, bug reporting and text documentation.
+I specialize in manual testing for web and mobile applications, REST API testing, bug reporting and test documentation.
-I´m currently strenghtening my skills in Python, SQL, and test automation while building real-world QA projects.
+I'm currently strengthening my skills in Python, SQL, and test automation while building real-world QA projects.
 My goal is not only to find bugs, but to understand how users interact with a product and contribute to building reliable, intuitive, and high-quality software.
 ------------------------------------------------------------------------